Azerbaijan–Syria relations: Diplomatic relations

+Since the fall of the Assad regime in 2024, relations between the two countries have significantly improved.
+In July 2025, Azerbaijani president Ilham Aliyev and Syrian president Ahmed al-Sharaa met in Baku, where they agreed to restore ties and deepen cooperation, such as in the energy sector.

 Economic cooperation

 In September 2009, the two governments signed an agreement to eliminate double taxation.

 During the talks between the Minister of industry and energy of Azerbaijan Natig Aliyev and the Minister of industry and energy of Syria Sufyan Allau, which were held in the capital city of Damascus on 4 March 2010, a Memorandum of intent was signed to conclude an agreement on gas supplies.
 There was also a Protocol signed on the mutual exchange of experience, training of qualified personnel, and the establishment of a joint Azerbaijani-Syrian company.

 On 23 November 2010, the parties entered into an agreement on the technical details of the purchase of natural gas for a period of 20 years.

 In December 2011, Azerbaijan began exporting natural gas to Syria via Turkey and Georgia.

 The Azerbaijani government plans to allocate approximately 5–10 billion dollars for investment in the Syrian economy.

 In 2018, it was announced that the chairmen of Azerbaijani companies wish to participate in various tenders, the main purpose of which is the reconstruction of oil and gas pipelines, roads, etc. on the territory of Syria.

 The two countries cooperate in a number of areas: energy, mining, agriculture, tourism, trade, science, education, health, ecology, construction, and so on.